03 Jan Our advice/vacancies for online transcription jobs UK-based

 If you are interested in joining us, we would love to hear from you.
 Please forward your CV, with a covering letter conveying why the position appeals to you and what you feel you would bring to the role.
 (Please note, the covering letter is essential for your application to be considered)

 At the moment we are at full capacity and not seeking new employees, but will update this page on our website when a new opportunity arises.

 A professional team, ready to work on multi-voice transcriptions is key

 The VoiceNotes team is comprised of a full-time, permanent group of employees; we don’t have a long list of freelancers.
 This is quite un usual for a transcription and proofreading agency, but we believe it’s the only way to ensure delivery of a consistent, high-quality service to our clients, and additionally enables thorough employee security vetting, training and ongoing performance development, while also enabling us to quickly become familiar with our clients, their specific requirements and business terminology – in effect, VoiceNotes becomes your ‘remote, in-house team’!

-If you have any questions or comments about transcription jobs UK-based, you can reach us at: email@example.com / 0207 117 0066 or use our contact form.
+If you have any questions or comments about online transcription jobs UK-based, you can reach us at: firstname.lastname@example.org / 0207 117 0066 or use our contact form.